The OPOL Agreement

 What offshore facilities does the OPOL Agreement cover?

 OPOL applies to offshore facilities from which there may be a risk of an escape or discharge of oil causing pollution damage.
 Facilities include wells, drilling units, platforms, offshore storage/loading systems and pipelines, where these are located seaward of the coastal low water line, and include gas wells when being drilled, re-completed or worked upon.
 They do not include permanently abandoned wells, installations or pipelines, or facilities for the production, treatment or transport of natural gas or natural gas liquids.
-The OPOL Agreement generally applies to all of a member’s offshore facilities in the Designated States (as defined in the Agreement) when operated by that member.
+The OPOL Agreement generally applies to all of a member’s offshore facilities in the Designated States (as defined in the OPOL Agreement) when operated by that member.

 Where does the OPOL Agreement apply?

-Ongoing commitment to the Agreement
+Ongoing commitment to the OPOL Agreement